Operation to steady China stocks a success, but patient comatose

 By Pete Sweeney and Saikat Chatterjee

-SHANGHAI/HONG KONG Tough medicine for China's ailing stock markets has brought stability to prices, at least for now, but it has come at a cost; equities and futures are trading so thinly that they are in danger of flat lining.
+SHANGHAI/HONG KONG, Sept 9 Tough medicine for China's ailing stock markets has brought stability to prices, at least for now, but it has come at a cost; equities and futures are trading so thinly that they are in danger of flat lining.

-Intraday volumes on key onshore equity markets fell and stock futures turnover all but evaporated this week, after exchanges proposed a "circuit breaker" to limit index swings and China altered dividend taxes to favor long term investors.

 The moves were welcomed by some, but the sharp drop in volumes also underlined how many investors have lost confidence in Beijing's ability to manage the turmoil that saw stocks slide over 40 percent since June.